dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

 We have old fruit and smears of old snake positions on screen.

 - Filling background to clean up trails/old fruit
-- Students make a drawFilledRect function (arguments)
-- Students can make a drawEmptyRect function for wall

 ## How to submit assessment refresher:
  Remember: